KnpLabs/KnpUserBundle/Resources/doc/command_line_tools.rst

 .. code-block:: bash

-    $ php app/console fos:user:create adminuser --super-admin
-    $ # OR if you are using Symfony >= 2.8 with the new directory structure
     $ php bin/console fos:user:create adminuser --super-admin

 If you specify the ``--inactive`` option, then the user that you create will no be